AnonICML/SelfNormalizingFlows/README.md

 To recreate the results of figure 4, run:
 - `snf --name 'snf_timescaling'`

+To recreate the results of Table A.5 (using improved constrained optimization), run:
+- `snf --name 'geco_selfnorm_glow_mnist`

 ## Basics of the framework
 - All models are built using the `FlowSequential` module (see snf/layers/flowsequential.py)